leks39/Leks-Pizza/README.md

 The project will be shared on LinkedIn over the next few weeks following the order below;

-Week 1 (Today) March 6th - Project Introduction
+Week 1 March 6th - Project Introduction

 Week 2 March 13 - Answering business questions using SQL